KevinBatdorf/wavy-divider/readme.txt

 == Description ==

-This wavy SVG divider generator will let you add a simple wavy divider to anywhere on your page, giving you the ability to separate blocks of content with an impressive, professional-looking design element.
+Generate and add a simple wavy divider to anywhere on your page, giving you the ability to separate blocks of content with an impressive, professional-looking design element.

 = Features =
 - Color settings